China, Russia Aim to Use BRICS to Challenge Global Financial System—Experts Say It Won’t Work

 “Although they say so, their cooperation is mainly aimed at challenging the current international order led by the United States and is only temporary cooperation,” he told The Epoch Times.

-In the field of global finance, Zheng pointed out: “Russia, under Western sanctions, is more eager to establish a different cross-border payment system, but the CCP has concerns.
+Regarding global finance, Zheng said: “Russia, under Western sanctions, is more eager to establish a different cross-border payment system, but the CCP has concerns.
 It hopes to build an international order dominated by the CCP, based on the support of the global south countries, to compete with the United States.”

-Russia has been under international sanctions since its invasion of Ukraine in 2022, while China remains Russia’s main supporter of its ongoing war in Ukraine.
-Meanwhile, China is under the increasing pressure from the international community led by the United States for its continuous threat to the sovereignty of Taiwan and unfair practices in global trade.
+Russia has been under international sanctions since its invasion of Ukraine in 2022, and China remains Russia’s main supporter of that ongoing war.
+Meanwhile, China is under increasing pressure from the international community led by the United States for its continuous threat to the sovereignty of Taiwan and unfair practices in global trade.

 Luo Ya, Pei Zhen, and Reuters contributed to this report.